BJWRD/cicd-kubernetes-jenkins-pipeline/README.md

 Example:
 <img width="1218" alt="image" src="https://user-images.githubusercontent.com/83971386/195980445-ae882dca-9f39-4c1f-8149-87f4194be0fb.png">

-###   2. Adding Git Credentials
-Repeat the steps above, and enter your Git related details.
-See below -

-ENTER IMAGE GIT

 ## Create a Jenkins pipeline
 Within the Jenkins Dashboard select the 'New Item' option on the left-hand side, followed by 'Create a Job' -